Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 which reads when promoted to non-perturbative level

 However, the above integration gives complex $\langle \bar{\phi}^2 \rangle_{\rm loc} $ for certain parameter values, which is once again unacceptable.
 We can encounter this issue as follows.
 Note that here we are dealing with the diagrams of \ref{f3'} in order to compute the first derivative of $\langle \bar{\phi}^2 \rangle $.
-Naturally, when we integrate this expression we basically introduce an external point on each of these diagrams where two scalar propagators meet.
+Naturally, as we have also discussed below \ref{e26} in the context of tadpoles, while integrating this expression we basically introduce an external point on each of these diagrams where two scalar propagators meet.
 Consequently, the original unintegrated vertex at $x$ now becomes a dummy vertex.
 This gives us the vacuum expectation value of the scalar two point function in the coincidence limit.

-The simplest example to understand this will be to consider the first of \ref{f3'} explicitly.
-When its conribution is integrated with respect to the $e$-foldings, we obtain the second term on the right hand side of \ref{e48}.
-As we have stated above, at the diagrammatic level, this should be equivalent to introducing an external point $x$ on any of the loops of the first of \ref{f3'}, and subsequently to replace the original vertex at $x$ by a dummy one, say $x'$, giving us the ${\cal O}(\lambda)$ contribution,
+As has been done in \ref{C} for $\langle \phi \rangle$, let us now perform an explicit computation for $\langle \phi^2 \rangle$ by considering e.g. the first of \ref{f3'}.
+When its contribution is integrated with respect to the $e$-foldings, we obtain the second term on the right hand side of \ref{e48}.
+As we have stated above, at the diagrammatic level for $\langle \phi^2 \rangle$, this should be equivalent to introducing an external point $x$ on any of the loops of the first of \ref{f3'}, and subsequently to replace the original vertex at $x$ by a dummy one, say $x'$, giving us the ${\cal O}(\lambda)$ contribution,